 But you don’t have to worry anymore.
 We’ll show you how to find a good mental health case manager in your area and how to use their services.

-If you are a patient in need of mental health care, then you have a lot of options.
+If you are a patient in need of mental health care, you have many options.
 You can go to many places to get help, such as a psychiatrist, psychologist, social worker, or counselor.

 But what if you don’t have the resources to pay for mental health care yourself?
 That’s where case management comes in.
 A mental health case manager is a person who works with a patient to help them navigate the system, find resources, and take steps toward recovery.

 Mental health is something that affects everyone, but it’s not something that is covered by insurance.
-That’s why it’s important to have someone to help you find the needed resources.
+That’s why having someone to help you find the needed resources is important.

 Case managers are great resources because they can help you find the services you need to recover from mental illness.
 This means you can get the help you need without worrying about the costs.